 With only one day in Munich, you need to plan your itinerary carefully.
-To make things more complicated (but sweeter at the same time) let’s have a walk in Munich with our toddler and make sure that we visit top Munich tourist attractions at a pleasant pace.
+As you may know, we travel with our toddler.
+Therefore, we need to make sure that we visit the top tourist attractions in Munich at a pleasant pace.
+Follow our 1-day Munich itinerary and spend a wonderful day in the capital of Bavaria.

 Is one day in Munich enough?

-Well, one day is not enough to get to know Munich, but it is better to be here one day than ever.
+One day in Munich may not be enough to get to know Munich like a local, but it is completely doable to visit Munich in a few hours and feel the unique atmosphere of this city.
 The most important thing is to understand that running from one attraction to another may not be the best solution.
 In other words, it is much better to focus only on a few places and feel the unique atmosphere of the city.
-Oh, and let’s not forget about our toddler!
-Let’s make sure that he has time to eat, have a nap, and play!
+We invite you to follow our 1 day Munich itinerary with our top things to do in Munich in one day.

 5 interesting facts about Munich